siwaomondi/personal_site/README.md

-My personal site built with Reactjs
+My personal site built with the MERN stack.
+Still Work in Progress